 Grocery, department, and retail stores count on merchandise stockers to work through the night filling store shelves and racks with items from the stockroom or warehouse.
 These workers also mark prices on various products and set up special sales displays.
 They keep inventory records and often use hand-held scanners to track products.
 This job keeps you physically active; be prepared to do lots of heavy lifting.

 The food service and hospitality industries don't operate on a typical 9-to-5 schedule.
 People travel and eat at all hours of the day and night, so there are plenty of career possibilities for night owls who want to serve those needs.
 Check out the following options for overnight jobs in food service and hospitality:

 Fresh-baked breads and pastries don't just magically appear in grocery stores, restaurants, and cafes first thing in the morning.
 Many bakers work through the night kneading, cutting, and shaping dough to ensure that their creations are ready to go when their customers wake up.
 Most bakers learn a lot of their craft through on-the-job training, but you can gain an edge by taking a formal program at a technical or culinary school.

 The late-night hours are often when bartenders are busiest.
 Mixing and pouring drinks quickly and accurately requires being familiar with a huge range of cocktail recipes.
 These workers are also responsible for keeping bar supplies stocked and denying service to underage or intoxicated customers.
-Bartenders are projected to see the creation of more than 15,000 new jobs between 2016 and 2026.
+The OOH says that bartenders are projected to see the creation of more than 15,000 new jobs between 2016 and 2026.
 You need excellent interpersonal and customer service skills to succeed in this field.